Twitter to notify users exposed to Russian propaganda during U.S. elections

 Twitter added that because it has already suspended these accounts, the relevant content is no longer publicly available on its platform.

-Twitter executives on Wednesday told U.S. lawmakers that it may notify the users about the Russian propaganda.
+Twitter executives on Wednesday told U.S. lawmakers that it may notify the users on the Russian propaganda.

 The company in September said it had suspended about 200 Russian-linked accounts, and followed it by suspending adverts from media outlets Russia Today and Sputnik in October.